A Preliminary Exploration of the Development of Wisdom in Entrepreneurship Education

 Authors who publish with this journal agree to the following terms:

-• 4.
-The publishers reserve the right to make adjustments and textual adaptation to the norms of APA.
+4. The publishers reserve the right to make adjustments and textual adaptation to the norms of publication;

-• 5.
-Authors retain copyright and grant the journal right of first publication, with the work after publication simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+5. Authors retain copyright and grant the journal right of first publication, with the work after publication simultaneously licensed under a Creative Commons (CC BY 4.0) that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal;

-• 7.
-Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access) at http://opcit.eprints.org/oacitation-biblio.html• 8.
-Authors are able to use ORCID is a system of identification for authors.
-An ORCID identifier is unique to an individual and acts as a persistent digital identifier to ensure that authors (particularly those with relatively common names) can be distinguished and their work properly attributed.
+7. Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access) at http://opcit.eprints.org/oacitation-biblio.html.